 - Loss of inhibition

-Also as a result of the drug’s action in the brain, the individual who uses sassafras, particularly sassafras oil or safrole, may experience the following side effects, according to WebMD:
+Yes.
+As a result of the drug’s action in the brain, the individual who uses sassafras, particularly sassafras oil or safrole, may experience the following harmful health effects, according to WebMD:

 - High blood pressure